 Creating Tools

-In CodeCompanion, tools offer pre-defined ways for LLMs to execute actions on your machine, acting as an Agent in the process.
+In CodeCompanion, tools offer pre-defined ways for LLMs to call functions on your machine, acting as an Agent in the process.
 This guide walks you through the implementation of tools, enabling you to create your own.

 Architecture